azarketa/Thermodynamics-theoretical-pills/source/09_Energy_work_and_heat.md

 However, not all internal energy is thermal: chemical, nuclear, and elastic energies may also contribute to the microscopic energy sources.

-:::{admonition} Note — organized vs. disorganized energy
+:::{note} Note — organized vs. disorganized energy
-:class: note, dropdown
+:class: dropdown
 “Organized” energy (like macroscopic motion or mechanical work) can be **fully converted** into disorganized energy (random molecular motion or thermal energy).
 As we shall see, the reverse transformation is **limited** by the $2^{\text{nd}}$ law of thermodynamics.